CoderAnnia/My-Personal-Site/README.md

-## Welcome to GitHub Pages
+## Welcome to my Website

-You can use the [editor on GitHub](https://github.com/CoderAnnia/cv/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+First of all I'd like to thank [App Brewery](https://www.udemy.com/share/1013gG2@PW1gfWJbTFEJckFLC3RnVBQ=/) for showing me how to do everything and App Brewery taught me so many languages.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.